paulross/typin/docs/research.rst

 2017-07-22
 ----------

-We neeed to use `sys.setprofile()` because if the function ever raises then `sys.settrace()` will only see it returning None which it might never actually do (implicitly or explicitly).
+We neeed to use `sys.settrace()` because if the function ever raises then `sys.setprofile()` will only see it returning None which it might never actually do (implicitly or explicitly).
-So we would then record any exception raising function as possibly returning None.
+So we would then record any function that raises as possibly returning None.
-With `sys.setprofile` we can eliminate the false returns None by identifying, and ignoring, it as above.
+With `sys.settrace` we can eliminate the false returns None by identifying, and ignoring, it as above.